Bernardo de Monteagudo: Panama, Ecuador and Guatemala

-On November 28, 1821, the neighbors of Panama proclaimed in an open town hall the independence of the Isthmus of Panama from the Spanish crown.
+On 28 November 1821, the neighbors of Panama proclaimed in an open town hall the independence of the Isthmus of Panama from the Spanish crown.
 They decided that it should be part of Gran Colombia.
 A few months later, Monteagudo arrived.
 Tagle had entrusted his fate to the patriot governor José María Carreño, who in turn placed him in the custody of Lieutenant Colonel Francisco Burdett O'Connor, then Panama's chief of staff, with whom he established a friendly relationship.
 From Panama Monteagudo began to write to the liberator Simón Bolívar, who finally invited him to join him in Ecuador.

-The meeting between Bolívar and Monteagudo finally took place in Ibarra, shortly after the fierce Battle of Ibarra on July 10, 1823, which liberated the north of present-day Ecuador.
-Bolívar was pleasantly impressed with Monteagudo, especially by his ability to work, and commissioned him to travel to Mexico in order to obtain funds.
+The meeting between Bolívar and Monteagudo finally took place in Ibarra, shortly after the fierce Battle of Ibarra on 10 July 1823, which liberated the north of present-day Ecuador.
+Bolívar was pleasantly impressed with Monteagudo, especially by his ability to work, and commissioned him to travel to Mexico to obtain funds.

 The trip was finally suspended, since in Bogotá another representative had already been legally and officially elected for this task.
 In addition to the fact that Bolívar did not have the powers to do so, since the executive power had been entrusted to Francisco de Paula Santander and the Liberator only possessed military powers.